LewisGaul/LewisGaul.github.io/_posts/coding/2021-04-18-zig-nestedtext.md

 This post is going to be a little different to others I've written in that it's consciously aimed at those who may be interested in using NestedText, or users of Zig who are looking for a library for parsing a human-friendly data format.

-You can find the project at <https://github.com/LewisGaul/zig-nestedtext>.
+You can find my project at <https://github.com/LewisGaul/zig-nestedtext>.

 I've been playing around with Zig for a few months at this point, and this is my third blog post on the subject.
 You can find my previous posts at [Trying out Zig - Zigominoes](../../../01/10/trying-zig) and [First Contribution To Zig](../../../03/02/first-zig-contribution).
 Since writing the last post I have had a total of [6 PRs merged](https://github.com/ziglang/zig/pulls?q=is%3Apr+author%3ALewisGaul+is%3Amerged) into the Zig repo, all thanks to encouragement from the core team!